 The winds and water temperatures affect rain, storms, drought, and sea level.

 An El Niño year (Year 0) typically has wet and stormy weather.
 The year following an El Niño year (Year 1) usually has a strong drought in Micronesia.
 The storms and drought are bad, but because we can recognize the pattern and predict them, farmers can take action.

+In the following figure: Insert a little dead-plant symbol like this in months April-September (Year 1)

-Figure: Lander
+Figure adapted from: Lander